 • For non-emergencies please contact City of Boulder dispatch at (303)-441-3333 and request an OSMP City Ranger, or contact our main office at (303)-441-3440 Monday-Friday 8am-5pm.

-• To contact a Ranger in your community select “Contact a Ranger” (please keep in mind, Ranger schedules vary and you may not receive a response for up to three days).
+• To contact a Ranger in your community select “Contact a Community Ranger” (please keep in mind, Ranger schedules vary and you may not receive a response for up to three days).

 City of Boulder Open Space and Mountain Parks is over 45,000 acres of public owned property and a resource we all share and take pride in.
 Community Rangering is a philosophy which allows each Ranger the ability to take a full service approach to understanding the issues within their community.
 Each of our Rangers is assigned a specific community within OSMP, increasing their ability to understand and establish a unique approach for the needs of that community.
 We want to hear what you have to say.
 Some common requests include: